 1925 – Little Annie Rooney directed by William Beaudine – a silent comedy-drama starring Mary Pickford, which I’m curious about but not actually very hopeful that I can find.

-1926 – Ben-Hur directed by Fred Niblo–I’ve seen the famous Charlton Heston version of this story, but never the earlier silent film (actually the second silent film, but the first feature length one).
+1926 – Ben-Hur: A Tale of the Christ directed by Fred Niblo–I’ve seen the famous Charlton Heston version of this story, but never the earlier silent film (actually the second silent film, but the first feature length one).

 1929 – Man with a Movie Camera directed by Dziga Vertov.
 I’ve seen a different experimental documentary film by this same filmmaker (Enthusiasm) but never this earlier effort.